dddappp/sui-crowdfunding-example/README.md

 This is a Sui Move sample project for teaching purposes.
 The client is a Web3 developer education institution.

+If you're interested in what your client's requirements are, you can read the "Requirements" section at the end of this article.

+Below, let's introduce the development process of this sample application using [dddappp](https://www.dddappp.org) low-code tool.

 ## Prerequisites

 Currently, the dddappp low-code tool is published as a Docker image for developers to experience.